Mario: Voice acting

-Mario has been voiced by Charles Martinet since 1992.
+Mario was voiced by Charles Martinet from 1991 to 2023.
 When he crashed the audition, the directors were preparing to close for the night, already packing up when he arrived.
-He was prompted with "an Italian plumber from Brooklyn"; when he heard the phrase, he immediately thought of a stereotypical Italian American with a voice similar to that of a mobster.
+He was given this prompt: "an Italian plumber from Brooklyn".
+He immediately thought of a stereotypical Italian accent with a voice similar to that of a mobster.
 He then assumed the voice would be too harsh for children, so he planned on using a voice of an older figure.
 However, according to Martinet, the audition for Mario was the only time where his thoughts crashed and he spoke complete nonsense.
-After he was prompted the character, he babbled the following in a soft and friendly voice instead:
+After he was prompted about the character, he babbled the following in a soft and friendly voice instead:

 The voice he chose was derived from another voice role he used to play the character Gremio from William Shakespeare's The Taming of the Shrew.
-Martinet kept speaking with the voice until the audition tape ran out; the clip was the only tape sent back to Nintendo, and when the director called the company he said he "found our Mario".
-For the following years he would use the voice for an attraction at trade shows: small tracking sensors were glued onto his face, and he would voice a 3D model of Mario's head on a television while he remained hidden behind a curtain.
-When attendees would approach the screen, they could talk and interact with Mario.
-The attraction was successful and would be used for five years until he was called by Miyamoto, requesting that he use the voice for a video game.
+Martinet kept speaking with the voice until the audition tape ran out; the clip was the only tape sent back to Nintendo, and the director called the company to say he had "found our Mario".
+He used the voice for an attraction at trade shows where small tracking sensors were glued onto his face, and he remained hidden behind a curtain while voicing a 3D model of Mario's head on a television.
+When attendees approached the screen, they conversed and interacted with Mario.
+Due to the long shifts, Stevie Coyle was hired as a voice match to take over during breaks by Martinet's suggestion.
+The successful attraction was used for five years until Martinet was called by Miyamoto, requesting the voice for a video game.